The stochastic primitive equations with non-isothermal turbulent pressure: Physical derivations

-In this section we give another derivation of \eqref{eq:primitive_full} still based on the Boussinesq and hydrostatic approximation.
-Here the main starting point is a \emph{two--scale} interpretation of the Navier--Stokes equations for the velocity field $u=(v,w)\in \R^2\times \R$ on the thin domain $\Dom_{\varepsilon}$.
-Indeed, as Figure \ref{fig:domain} suggests, the primitive equations can be seen as a two--scale system where the large scale dynamics is the horizontal component of the velocity field, i.e.\ $v$, and the small dynamics is the vertical component, i.e.\ $w$.
-Since $w$ is somehow a small scale, from a physical point of view it is natural to consider additive noise on this component, see e.g.\ \cite{AFP21,DP22_two_scale,FP20_small,FlaPa21,MTVE01}.
+In this section, we give another derivation of \eqref{eq:primitive_full} still based on the Boussinesq and hydrostatic approximation.
+Here the main starting point is a \emph{two-scale} interpretation of the Navier-Stokes equations for the velocity field $U=(V,W)\in \R^2\times \R$ on the thin domain $\Dom_{\varepsilon}$.
+Indeed, as Figure \ref{fig:domain} suggests, the Navier-Stokes equations on the thin-domain $\Dom_{\varepsilon}$ can be seen as a two-scale system where the large-scale dynamics is the horizontal component of the velocity field, i.e.\ $V$, and the small dynamics is the vertical component, i.e.\ $W$.
+Since $W$ is somehow a small scale, from a physical point of view it is natural to consider additive noise on this component, see e.g.\ \cite{AFP21,DP22_two_scale,FP20_small,FlaPa21,MTVE01}.